Comparison of United States incarceration rate with other countries: More comparisons

-In the United States, women make up more than one tenth of the whole prison population.
-In most countries, the proportion of female inmates to the larger population is closer to one in twenty.
-Australia is the exception where the rate of female imprisonment increased from 9.2 percent in 1991 to 15.3 percent in 1999.

 In addition, the United States has significant racial disparities in rates of incarceration.
 According to Michelle Alexander in a 2010 book, the United States "imprisons a larger percentage of its black population than South Africa did at the height of apartheid".
-The black imprisonment rate of South Africa could not have come close to today’s American rate simply due to limited room.
-Notably, there’s something of an international theme in countries comparing themselves to apartheid South Africa.
+The black imprisonment rate of South Africa could not have come close to today's American rate simply due to limited room.
+Notably, there's something of an international theme in countries comparing themselves to apartheid South Africa.
 There were instances where Australian journalists were drawing the same contrast relative to rates of imprisonment in their country.
 In the Huffington Post piece "Mass Incarceration's Failure", attorney Antonio Moore states "The incarceration rate for young black men ages 20 to 39, is nearly 10,000 per 100,000.
 To give context, during the racial discrimination of apartheid in South Africa, the prison rate for black male South Africans, rose to 851 per 100,000."

 A major contributor to the high incarceration rates is the length of the prison sentences in the United States.
 One of the criticisms of the United States system is that it has much longer sentences than any other part of the world.
 The typical mandatory sentence for a first-time drug offense in federal court is five or ten years, compared to other developed countries around the world where a first time offense would warrant at most 6 months in jail.
 Mandatory sentencing prohibits judges from using their discretion and forces them to place longer sentences on nonviolent offenses than they normally would do.